 Juvenile birds often resemble adults but with less clear markings and more camouflaged coloration.
 To more confidently identify a juvenile downy woodpecker, look for these field marks in addition to its tiny size:

 - Crown: The crown of a male juvenile downy woodpecker has a red wash with gray or black flecks, but it will lose that color as it matures and the color comes out on the nape.
-Females will show less or no red, but still have the flecked crown.
+Females will show no red but still have the flecked or striped crown.

 - Upperparts: The upperparts are black with grayish-white spotting and the back patch is often more gray than white on young birds.
 As they mature, the spots will lighten to give the greater contrast of adult plumage.